 This is one thing that stocks and websites have in common, there are virtually no barriers to entry.

-If you want to go and buy a website, you can head on over to Flippa and do it right now.
+If you want to go and buy a website, you can contact Lewis and do it right now.
 Similarly with stocks, all you have to do is open a brokerage account and voila!

 Real estate is a bit more complicated and often requires paper work, approvals, and can take months.